CodeYourFuture/syllabus-archive/js-core-1/week-1/mentors.md

 ## What worked well

-[-]Having all the exercises for the module in the js-exercises repo works well.
+- Having all the exercises for the module in the js-exercises repo works well.

 ### Things to improve